uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 We extend a warm welcome to all new GSoC contributors willing to join the Uptane community as mentees.
 We believe that this experience will not only enhance your technical skills but also provide valuable insights into the workings of our community.
 The highlight lies in the opportunity to learn from individuals who are not only passionate about the Uptane ecosystem but also deeply committed to making a positive impact on others' lives, be it GSoC contributors or the project at large. 🤝

-**Here We Come: What’s Next?** 🚀
+## Here We Come: What’s Next? 🚀

 With GSoC now officially announced, we anticipate a surge in potential contributors reaching out to projects through our [Discord](https://discord.gg/SUNJ3gjm9j) channel.
 In the coming weeks, our focus will be on assisting these participants in finding projects that align with their interests, exploring relevant domains, and refining their project proposals before the April 2nd deadline (UTC).
 Subsequently, we will meticulously review applications, select projects, and assemble mentor teams to facilitate the process. 🔍

-For detailed information about available project ideas, please refer to our blog [https://uptane.org/blog/2024/01/12/callForIdeas].
+For detailed information about available project ideas, please refer to our [blog](https://uptane.org/blog/2024/01/12/callForIdeas).

 **How Do I Apply?** 📝